LorranX/Zuri-BOT/README.md

 This template is for free, use it as u wish, copy, modify and make him better, it was originally developed for windows, I do not guarantee its full operation on other platforms, be aware of that

 ## INSTALLATION AND CONNECTION
-first of all, I do recomend you instaling baileys edge version by using
+First of all, I do recomend you instaling baileys edge version by using

 ```bash
 npm i https://github.com/adiwajshing/Baileys